Mick Clarke - In Depth Bio

 Records second album "Out of Uranus" for Larry Page's pop label "Penny Farthing".
 The single "Call for the Politicians" bubbles under the UK chart but does not break through.
 Band appears on BBC Radio One Club.

 Appears on BBC2's Disco 2 .. forerunner of the Old Grey Whistle Test.. miming away to "Milkman" from "Out of Uranus"..
 Bazz on the plastic cymbals, Bill singing live.
 The band travels up to Liverpool and appears at the Cavern Club.. the original.
 As Mick walks in the first sound he hears is The Beatles "She Loves You".
 The place is redolent with Merseybeat memories.. and extremely hot!
+As Keith Richards is later to write: "the place was like a Turkish Bath!"
 The band plays Edinburgh University with Hawkwind - a great night until a power cut calls a halt to the evening.
 The band plays The Nags Head in Wollaston..
 DJ is John Peel.

 By October the work is slowing down and Mick is desperate to keep gigging.
 He takes a job with a funk band, "Funky Fever" which has a tour of American bases in Germany lined up.
 Unfortunately it means missing the only remaining Killing Floor gig, at the American University in London.
 The band plays it with a dep and it goes well.